Monitoring dashboard showing analytics and metrics

 AI gateways

 Portkey combines an AI gateway with observability.
 It sits between your application and LLM providers, handling request routing, fallbacks, and load balancing while logging every request.
-In March 2026, Portkey fully open-sourced its production gateway, including features that previously required a SaaS subscription: circuit breakers, semantic caching, budget limits, and real-time metrics.
-The gateway processes over 1 trillion tokens daily across 24,000+ organizations.
-Portkey also added an MCP Gateway for governing AI agents across enterprise tools.
-Useful for teams running multiple LLM providers in production who want both reliability and observability in one open-source layer.
+The Gateway 2.0 release (in pre-release as of May 2026) is merging previously enterprise-only features into the open-source core, including circuit breakers, semantic caching, budget limits, and real-time metrics.
+Portkey advertises 10B+ tokens processed daily and supports a wide range of LLMs with 50+ guardrails built in.
+They have also added an MCP Gateway for governing AI agents across enterprise tools.
+Useful for teams running multiple LLM providers in production who want both reliability and observability in one layer.

 Evaluation and testing